 Cataract surgery is the most commonly performed surgery in the United States, and it's the most commonly performed procedure at Fredericksburg Eye Associates.
-We currently perform almost 1,000 cataract surgeries per year in Fredericksburg, TX.
+We currently perform over1,000 cataract surgeries per year in Fredericksburg, TX.

 We Use the Lastest Ophthalmic Technologies